ajwheeler/WeirdDetector.jl/README.md

 This code implements the algorithm in [Wheeler & Kipping 2019]().
 Find posterior samples from the paper at [github.com/coolworlds/WDdata](https://github.com/coolworlds/WDdata).

-This code is tested with Julia 1.0, but it should be compatible with 0.6 as well.
+This code is tested with Julia 1.0.
 It requires the `Interpolations`, `DataFrames`, and `FITSIO` packages.
 To install them run these commands on the Julia REPL

     Pkg.add("Interpolations")
     Pkg.add("DataFrames")